binhex/documentation/docker/faq/vpn.md

 The 'Endpoint' line from the above example defines the endpoint you connect to, this can be changed to the endpoint you want to connect to, for PIA users a list of endpoints that support port forwarding is shown in the log ```/config/supervisord.log```.

-**PIA users** - Please keep in mind not all endpoints support port forwarding, i would highly recommend sticking to port forward enabled endpoints only.
+**PIA users** - Please keep in mind not all endpoints support port forwarding, I would highly recommend sticking to port forward enabled endpoints only.

-**Q29.** I'm seeing the following warning in the /config/supervisord.log ```[warn] Unable to successfully download PIA json to generate token for wireguard from URL```, what does it mean and how can i fix it?.
+**Q29.** I'm seeing the following warning in the /config/supervisord.log ```[warn] Unable to successfully download PIA json to generate token for wireguard from URL```, what does it mean and how can I fix it?.

 **A29.** This warning is telling you that the docker container is unable to connect to the PIA API in order to generate a valid token for Wireguard, this is normally due to issues with a particular PIA endpoint (VPN provider server), try connecting to another endpoint by changing the ```Endpoint =``` entry in the wireguard config file located at ```/config/wireguard/wg0.conf``` - a full listing of PIA endpoints can normally be seen in the log file located at ```/config/supervisord.log```.

-**Q30.** I can view the applications Web UI from my home LAN, but whenever I connect to my home LAN using a VPN I can no longer view the application Web UI, i can view all other docker container Web UI's but not the **VPN ones,  why is this and how can i fix it?.
+**Q30.** I can view the applications Web UI from my home LAN, but whenever I connect to my home LAN using a VPN I can no longer view the application Web UI, I can view all other docker container Web UI's but not the **VPN ones,  why is this and how can I fix it?.

 **A30.** This is due to strict iptables rules, you need to add the VPN network to the ```LAN_NETWORK``` value using a comma as a separator, e.g. ```LAN_NETWORK=192.168.1.0/24,192.168.2.0/24```, if you are having difficulty calculating the CIDR mask (digits after the forward slash) or finding out the network then see Q4 above.

-**Q31.** I see that you have now added in specific support for VPN provider 'ProtonVPN' which will now result in automatic incoming port assignment, what do i have to do to make use of this new functionality when using one of the *VPN images?.
+**Q31.** I see that you have now added in specific support for VPN provider 'ProtonVPN' which will now result in automatic incoming port assignment, what do I have to do to make use of this new functionality when using one of the *VPN images?.

 **A31.** In order to get a successful incoming port from VPN provider 'ProtonVPN' you would need to do the following:-